sulaimanh/Selekti/README.md

-# PhotoSelect
+# Slekti
-Automating the process of separating the good pictures from the bad ones.
+Welcome to Slekti.
+We help the user through the stressful process of separating the good photos from the bad ones through an automated process.